 - Lower your expectations: don’t go for perfect, that ain’t never going to happen, there is no such thing.
 Just do good enough.
 I promise you, it’ll be enough.

 - Do it just for fun!
 Seriously, lighten up.
-It’s just a bit of creative work.
-It’s not the end of the world.
+It’s just a bit of creative work and it’s not the end of the world.
 It’s ok to have fun while you create something.
-It’s ok to play small and silly.
+And it’s ok to play small and silly.
 It’s ok that what we make doesn’t revolutionize the world.
-We must make anyway
+We must create anyway